youngseokyoon/gitops-demo/docs/kubernetes/ingress.md

 - A running Kubernetes cluster
 - ArgoCD and Jenkins deployed in the cluster.
 - traefik ingress controller installed in the cluster.
+- secret tls-ingress-certificate created in the namespace where ArgoCD and Jenkins are deployed. [secret.md](./tls-secret.md)

 ## Create ArgoCD Ingress
 Create an Ingress resource for ArgoCD.
 Save the following YAML as argocd-ingress.yaml